yegor256/blog/_posts/2015/sep/2015-09-16-how-to-fire-someone-right.md

-When the rules are clear, everybody understands them, and reconciliation of performance is done regularly and openly, everybody will understand your firing decision and support it&mdash;including the person you're firing!
+When the rules are clear, everybody understands them, and reconciliation of performance is done regularly and openly, everybody will understand your firing decision and support it---including the person you're firing!
 Because it won't be your decision, but rather a decision logically derived from the rules.
 You will work for the project, not for your emotions or personal feelings.

-By firing a person who is causing problems for the project, you will be doing a good thing for everybody&mdash;the project, the team, and the person who will go and find another place for his or her skills and talents.
+By firing a person who is causing problems for the project, you will be doing a good thing for everybody---the project, the team, and the person who will go and find another place for his or her skills and talents.

 Let me reiterate: If firing is unpleasant, there is a problem